oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/serialization.md

 It is perfectly valid for external implementations to throw parse errors when a certain file format is unexpected.
 For example Oscar will parse a `QQFieldElem` that has data value "0 0 7 // - 1 0" as `-7//10`, even though this is not how it is serialized.
-We feel we should not restrict users when deserialize to formats that may have issues deserializing the same format externally.
+We feel we should not restrict users when deserializing to formats that may have issues deserializing the same format externally.

 Allowing extensions to JSON is not recommended, this is to keep the scope